 Croakard Spelling Variations

-spelling variations, even in names referring to the same person.
+The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
+Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years Croakard has appeared as Crockatt, Crocket, Crockett and others.

 Early Notables of the Croakard family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Croakard Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Croakard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Croakard family to Ireland

 Some of the Croakard family moved to Ireland, but this topic is not covered in this excerpt.